-The cost of insuring corporate bonds in Japan from default dropped, according to traders of credit- default swaps.
+The cost of insuring Japanese corporate bonds from non-payment fell, according to traders of credit-default swaps.

-The Markit iTraxx Australia index was little changed at 186.5 basis points as of 11:06 a.m. in Sydney, Australia & New Zealand Banking Group Ltd. (ANZ) prices show.
-The gauge increased 4.9 basis points this year, according to CMA.
+The Markit iTraxx Australia index was also little changed at 115.5 as of 11:24 a.m. in Sydney, according to Westpac Banking Corp.
+The index rose 5.8 basis points last week, its biggest one-week increase since November, according to CMA.

 The swap contracts pay the buyer face value in exchange for the underlying securities if a borrower fails to meet its debt agreements.
 A basis point is 0.01 percentage point.